randomlearning/randomlearning.github.io/about.md

 published: true
 ---

-When you see my name you might think of me as great grandson of lord brahma or evil antagonist in the epic Ramayana.
-If it is so, you are mistaken about me.
-I represent only intellectual facet of ravana in modern epoch..!!!
+I just represent only intellectual facet of ravana in modern epoch..
+I'm neither evil nor antagonist!!!

-### More Information

 Perhaps I could be the anonymous face of some guy who is just around you..

 ### Contact me